 Crisis and behavior intervention

-The BIT deals with matters of crisis, disturbing behavior, and medical
+The SIT deals with matters of crisis, disturbing behavior, and medical

 and mental health situations in order to propose appropriate responses